yuripramos/react-transactions-manager/README.md

 MIT

-##Contributing
+## Contributing

 Want to help?
-Submit a PR named `Feat/MyFeature` or `Fix/MyFix`, and create a DECISIONS.MD explaining your technical solutions
+Submit a PR named `Feat/MyFeature` or `Fix/MyFix`, and create DECISIONS.MD explaining your technical solutions